 - Chinese Must Get Visas to Hong Kong – For a Chinese person to travel to Hong Kong, they must get a visa and get permission to travel there.
 This may be easier for some parts of China, such as Guangdong province, than in other parts of China.
 Just because they are considered one country, it does not automatically give every Chinese citizen the right to receive a visa to travel to Hong Kong.

 - Legal System – Both Hong Kong and China have very different legal systems.
 In Hong Kong, the official languages are both English and Chinese.
-As a foreigner, if you need to go to court in Hong Kong, the court would more than likely be conducted in English.
+As a foreigner, if you need to go to court in Hong Kong, the court would likely be conducted in English.
 In China, it would be only in Chinese.

 - Financial Systems – Both countries’ financial and banking systems are very different.
-Many Chinese companies try to set up a company and a bank in Hong Kong because it is much more favorable than to do so within mainland China.
+Many Chinese companies try to set up a company and a bank in Hong Kong because it is much more favorable to do so within mainland China.